-Wisconsin is filled with so many unique places from the World’s Largest Carousel, Troll-town USA, and even the Sputnik IV crash site.
-This is a roundup of those on top of our most interesting list.
+Wisconsin has many unique places, from the World’s Largest Carousel, Troll-town USA, and even the Sputnik IV crash site.
+Keep reading below for a roundup of those on top of our most interesting list.

 This list will be ever-changing as we travel and see new and exciting things.
 We are often traveling, seeing something, and before you know it, we have turned the car around.